craydent/Craydent-Node/readme.md

 >>path: (String) Path to create.

->>callback: (Function) Method to call when directories are created.
+>>callback: (Function) Method to call when directories are created (Gets passed error object as an argument and is null if there were no errors).

 >**Overloads:**